EcoComplex/NetworkGolfoSanJorge/Red_GSJ.md

 ## Introduction

 Fisheries are an important human activity and they can be found in almost every coastal system worldwide [@Pauly1995].
 They are an essential source of animal protein for human consumption [@FAO2018] and employ a quarter of a billion people [@Teh2013].
-On the other hand, demersal fisheries are one of the top anthropic stressors in marine environments [@Halpern2007], capable of modifying the habitat and its biological community [@Kaiser2002].
+On the other hand, demersal fisheries are one of the top anthropic stressors in marine environments [@Halpern2007], capable of modifying the habitat and its associated biological community [@Kaiser2002].
 The selectivity of the fishing gear, together with organism traits such as body size, lifespan and habits determine how vulnerable species are to fishing activity.
 Fisheries, in the long-term, can alter the abundance and diversity of species [@Hiddink2020] which could change trophic relationships and the trophic level of predators [@Funes2019; @Preciado2019; @Su2021], modifying the structure of the ecosystem.

 Fisheries can change the relative energy demands of a community [@Jennings2008] and alterations in the fluxes configuration can lead to changes in the stability of the food web [@Ruiter1995].
 Food webs characterize the trophic interactions (i.e. consumer-resource relationships) among species in an ecosystem [@Bascompte2009].
 The first step in food web analysis is to reconstruct the links between species, which describe network topology.
 The topology or the network structure has two components: nodes (standing for the species or groups of species), and links connecting nodes that represent the ecological interactions between the species.
 To describe and compare food webs, a useful approach is through network metrics related to stability and resilience of the system, like the level of omnivory [@Wootton2017], the mean trophic level [@Borrelli2014], modularity [@Stouffer2011] and other metrics [@Marquez-Velasquez2021].
 However, an accumulating body of evidence suggests that the relationship between structural properties and stability can only be understood if the strength of interactions are considered [@Neutel2014; @Neutel2016; @Saravia2021].